Example Use Cases

 Using Jinja

 You can also use the query result in a Jinja template.
 This can be used with any database connection, not just the notebook’s session database.
+In this example, we’re using the first column of the first row in the where clause:

 Access Query Results in Table/Chart Blocks